ash3327/OasisPlanner/README.md

 - We are currently working on:
   - Modularizing our previous code to increase readability
   - Redesigning several components to increase cohesion between UI elements and enhance user experience

+## Recent Updates
+- Our recent update added support to devices of Android version 13+.
+[16 JUN 2024]

 ## Functionalities
 - Preview of work: